 2025 Graduate Student Conference in Education

-The 21st Annual York University Graduate Student Conference in Education
+21st Annual York University Graduate Student Conference in Education

-February 19, 2025, at The Tranzac Club in Toronto
+Wednesday, February 19th at The Tranzac Club

-con-current(s)
+Presenting: con-current(s)

 “Sometimes I need both to be strong and to be held.
 My own mysterious strength of quantum genetics, of cape and revolution, of spin and stripe.
 What if it is the world being the world that makes the sky the sky?
 What if the sky rushed in all directions to meet us here, connect us to everywhere?
 What if the ocean has my back?
 Could I trust that?”
 (Gumbs, 2021, p.
 32)